 Matthew S. Makley

-Matthew S. Makley, Ph.D., is a professor and chair in the Department of History at Metropolitan State University of Denver.
+Matthew S. Makley, Ph.D., is the Interim Provost and Executive Vice President of Academic Affairs at Metropolitan State University of Denver.
+Prior to his appointment as interim provost in January 2025, he served as chair of the History Department and completed three terms as Faculty Senate president.
 His areas of expertise include modern U.S. history, U.S. history, U.S. West, Indigenous history and Native American history.

 Makley has been teaching at MSU Denver for over 10 years.
 He also taught courses at Arizona State University while earning his doctorate.
 He received the prestigious 2016 Faculty Senate Teaching Excellence Award for Tenured Faculty and a Teaching Excellence award in 2017.